Explore the fascinating temples of historic Angkor before a relaxing week at the beach on Phu Quoc Island.

 Activities, diving & excursions

-The swimming pool is set amongst the lush colourful tropical gardens that are a feature of the resort and there are sun loungers here and at the beach.
+The swimming pool is set among the lush colourful tropical gardens that are a feature of the resort and there are sun loungers here and at the beach.
 Part of the pool has been set aside for children.

 Kayaks are available free of charge.